marcbourlon/TipTap/README.md

 Examples:
 - double tap: tap>tap
 - double bi-tap followed by bi-swipe right: tap2>tap2>swipe_r2
-- same as above, but requiring that there are first 3 fingers touching the screen: tip3-tap2>tip3-tap2>tip3-swipe_r2
+- same as above, but requiring that there are first 3 pointers touching the screen: tip3-tap2>tip3-tap2>tip3-swipe_r2
 - etc.

 # Callbacks on intersecting combos

 The library allows to define several callbacks on a same combo, or, let's say, on __intersecting combos__.
 If it may not sound useful at first, it's in fact adding a real comfort (and was added for this reason :-p).
 Let's take the example of the simple demo.
-We must catch all the fingers touching each picture, either when tipping, or when touching and moving right away; for this reason, we catch: __tip\*-tip+/tip\*-press+__.
+We must catch all the pointers touching each picture, either when tipping, or when touching and moving right away; for this reason, we catch: __tip\*-tip+/tip\*-press+__.
 However, highlighting the picture ONLY when you want it (that is, when you select or drag it) in this callback would be tricky (I know, I tried :-)): if you do so, the __press__ "event" caught means that when you double-tap, the picture will highlight, de-highlight (supposing we have the symmetrical logic for de-highlighting), highlight again, de-highlight again.
 Not nice.
 Adding the ability to test, within the callback, which "event" was really caught (if event == "tip") is not elegant for the app coder.
 So instead, you add another callback on __tip+/dragStart+__ in which you define the highlight.
-You'll notice that there's no __tip\*__, which means we DO want only the first finger action here (for this, it wouldn't hurt to do it at each finger, but it would be useless, so why waste CPU cycles?).
+You'll notice that there's no __tip\*__, which means we DO want only the first pointer action here (for this, it wouldn't hurt to do it at each pointer, but it would be useless, so why waste CPU cycles?).
 Similarly, to de-highlight, we catch: __untip+/dragStop+__.
-This time however, not putting __tip\*__ is important, because we want to signify that we remove the highlight ONLY when the LAST finger(s) is(are) removed.
+This time however, not putting __tip\*__ is important, because we want to signify that we remove the highlight ONLY when the LAST pointer(s) is(are) removed.

 # Coding